Future14473/JARGON/README.md

 - Tutorial/documentation
 - Short papers enplaning all the math used
 - OpenCV frameworks
-- Visual interface (but thats like GUI stuff which takes time)
+- Visual interface (but that's like GUI stuff which takes time)

 #### Principles of design: